jrzax/SmarterSlack/README.md

 ## NOTES ON SECURITY

-- This app works with sensitive slack webhooks
+- This app works with sensitive slack and firebase keys
-- DO NOT PUSH THESE WEBHOOKS TO GITHUB, you can get them from the Slack API.
-After deploying to firebase MAKE SURE YOU GET RID OF THE WEBHOOK ANYTIME YOU UPDATE THE CODEBASE.
-PUSHING A WEBHOOK TO GITHUB INVALIDATES IT ON FIREBASE AND BREAKS THE APP.
+- DO NOT PUSH THESE KEYS TO GITHUB, you can get them from the Slack API and Firebase Project Settings.
+After deploying to firebase MAKE SURE YOU GET RID OF THE KEYS ANYTIME YOU UPDATE THE CODEBASE.
+PUSHING THESE KEYS TO GITHUB INVALIDATES THEM AND BREAKS THE APP.
-  - This also means you won't have the webhooks from a function you aren't working on at that time.
-- ONLY DEPLOY THE FUNCTION YOU'RE WORKING ON TO FIREBASE.
-Don't just run firebase deploy, becuase this will break the other functions on firebase as their webhoks are replaced with fake values.